WebP: Lossless compression

 WebP's lossless compression, a newer algorithm unrelated to VP8, was designed by Google software engineer Jyrki Alakuijala.
 It uses advanced techniques such as dedicated entropy codes for different color channels, exploiting 2D locality of backward reference distances and a color cache of recently used colors.
 This complements basic techniques such as dictionary coding, Huffman coding and color indexing transform.
 This format uses a recursive definition: all of the control images, such as the local entropy code selection, are encoded the same way as the whole image itself.

 Animation

 Google has proposed using WebP for animated images as an alternative to the popular GIF format, citing the advantages of 24-bit color with transparency, combining frames with lossy and lossless compression in the same animation, and support for seeking to specific frames.
-Google reports a 64% reduction in file size for images converted from animated GIFs to lossy WebP, however, with a very noticeable visual impact, both at default settings, and optimised settings.
-When converting using lossless WebP, a 19% reduction is achieved as reported by Google, although real-world performance is nearer to 10%.
+Google reports a 64% reduction in file size for images converted from animated GIFs to lossy WebP, and a 19% reduction for lossless WebP.

 Support

 Web browsers

-Google actively promotes WebP, and Google Chrome and all Chromium-based browsers support the format.
-The proprietary PageSpeed Insights tool suggests that webmasters switch from JPEG and PNG to WebP in order to improve their website speed score.
+As of 2024, web browsers that support WebP had 96.09% market share.